borninthedark/terok-noir/content/tech/ccna/subnets-1.md

 ## Introduction to Subnetting

 Subnetting is a critical skill for CCNA certification and a cornerstone of efficient network management.
-As y exam date approaches, I'm breaking down my knowledge for further evaluations.
+As my exam date approaches, I'm breaking down my knowledge for further evaluations.

 ---